 The Bank of Finland is a member of the EU’s Economic and Financial Committee (EFC).
 The EFC has been set up to promote economic policy coordination among EU Member States and participate in the preparatory work for the EU’s Economic and Financial Affairs Council, commonly known as the Ecofin Council.

-Due to the pandemic, the Conference on Systemic Risk Analytics, which was to be co-organised by the Bank of Finland, the ESRB and the RiskLab Finland research group at Arcada and Hanken School of Economics, had to be rescheduled for 2021.
+The Conference on Systemic Risk Analytics, which is co-organised by the Bank of Finland, the ESRB and the RiskLab Finland research group at Arcada and Hanken School of Economics, was held for the first time entirely virtually.